roshankanel/unit8project/README.md

 from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import precision_score

-# Team thinking of a three part approach to the project that we can address based on time availability:
+**Team thinking of a three part approach to the project that we can address based on time availability:**
 1. Single crypto portfolio Analyser (Prototype)
-2. Multi crypto portfolio analyser Analyser (MVP)
+2. Multi cryp**to portfolio analyser Analyser (MVP)
 3. World wide Multi crypto portfolio Analyser visualiser vs stock indices (nice to have)

 **Take an MVP approach to solution**